Floyd's girlfriend recalls their struggles with addiction

 “There was also a crowd of people that appeared very upset on the sidewalk.
 There was some yelling and stuff,” Bravinder said.
 “In my mind at least, we wanted to get away from that.”

 Chauvin's lawyer has argued that the police on the scene were distracted by what they perceived as a growing and increasingly hostile crowd.
-Video showed somewhere around 15 onlookers close to where Floyd lay on the pavement.
+Video showed somewhere around 15 onlookers not far from where Floyd lay on the pavement.

 Bravinder said after he drove the ambulance three blocks and jumped in back to help his partner, a monitor showed that Floyd had flatlined — his heart had stopped.
 He said they were never able to restore a pulse.